Pelosi, Trump trade blame on COVID-19 stimulus talks; Senate Republicans on sidelines

 “If she wants to compromise, there will be a deal,” Mnuchin said.

-Pelosi, the top Democrat in Congress, was expected to resume negotiations at some point with Mnuchin, as the two sides try to reach a deal that could be worth around $2 trillion before the presidential and congressional election.
+Pelosi, the top Democrat in Congress, has been negotiating with Mnuchin to try to reach an agreement that could be worth around $2 trillion before the presidential and congressional election.

+Congressional committees and staff will work on a possible deal through the weekend, and Pelosi and Mnuchin “will speak again once additional progress is made,” Pelosi’s spokesman, Drew Hammill, wrote on Twitter Friday evening.

-But Senate Republicans are skeptical of a possible deal costing trillions of dollars.
-Senate Majority Leader Mitch McConnell, the top Republican in Congress, does not want to bring a large bill to the Senate floor before the election,
+Senate Republicans are skeptical of a possible deal costing trillions of dollars.
+Senate Majority Leader Mitch McConnell, the top Republican in Congress, does not want to bring a large bill to the Senate floor before the election.

 Congress has already appropriated $3 trillion in relief, including money for the unemployed and for small businesses.
 But no money has gone out the door since the spring, and members of both parties say more is needed now.